ammarhakim/ammar-simjournal/je/je2/je2-euler-shock.rst

 Both wave-propagation and MUSCL-Hancock **fail** on this problem.
 The solution quickly develops negative pressure and density.
 A positivity fix is required for both schemes (not implemented as of September 6 2011).
-First order MUSCL-Hancock, however, works and resutls are shown below.
+First-order MUSCL-Hancock, however, works and results are shown below.

 .. figure:: s10-euler-shock-muscl_exact_cmp.png
   :width: 100%
   :align: center

-  Comparison of MUSCL-Hancock solution (black) with exact solution (red) for density (top left), velocity (top right), pressure (bottom left) and internal energy (bottom right).
+  Comparison of 1st-order MUSCL-Hancock solution (black) with exact solution (red) for density (top left), velocity (top right), pressure (bottom left) and internal energy (bottom right).

 Problem 3
 +++++++++